flaupretre/terraform-ssh-tunnel/README.md

 In order to use this gateway, you need to have a bastion host running some SSH server software.
 This host must be directly accessible from the host running terraform.
-It must also have a direct access to the target host/port.
+It must also have a direct access to the target host & port.

 You cannot use passwords to open the SSH connection.
 So, every potential user must be registered on the bastion host along with the appropriate public key.
-In order to avoid this key management, you can also share a key between your users but keeping a shared secret secure is a complex task.
+In order to avoid this key management, an alternative is to share a key between authorized users but keeping a shared secret secure is also a complex task.

 By default, the module uses the 'ssh -o StrictHostKeyChecking=no' string to launch the SSH client.
 If you use a different SSH client name/path or